September 21st, 2020

 For more information on what the Sunflower Lanyard scheme is and what it means for people with a disability please read this blog by one of our students from December 2019.
 The Disabled Students’ Network also highlighted the sunflower lanyard scheme in their ‘Stronger Together’ video produced by the University and the Students’ Union.

 The University is able to provide staff and students with a lanyard if needed.
-From the 21st September, lanyards will be available from the Trent Building reception and Cherry Tree Lodge.
-From the 28th September they will be available to pick up from libraries.
+Lanyards are available from the Trent Building reception and Cherry Tree Lodge.

 For more information, please contact the Disability Support Team at email@example.com.

 The university is proud to introduce our first Staff Wellbeing Newsletter – available to read now. […]

 Don’t miss out on the University of Nottingham Staff Moves+ Challenge which will be running from […]